FRISK Software International: F-Prot Antivirus

 F-Prot Antivirus (stylized F-PROT) is an antivirus product developed by FRISK Software International.
 It is available in related versions for several platforms.
 It is available for Microsoft Windows, Microsoft Exchange Server, Linux, Solaris, AIX and IBM eServers.

 FRISK Software International allows others to develop applications using their scanning engine, through the use of a SDK.
 Many software vendors use the F-Prot Antivirus engine, including SUSE.

-F-Prot Antivirus reached end-of-life on July 31st 2021 and is no longer maintained.
+F-Prot Antivirus reached end-of-life on July 31, 2021, and is no longer sold.

 Friðrik Skúlason

 Friðrik Skúlason, also sometimes known as "Frisk", is the founder of FRISK Software International and one of the founding members of CARO (Computer Antivirus Research Organization).
 He originally developed F-Prot Antivirus while doing computer support work.
 He was, for many years, the technical editor of the Virus Bulletin.
 Skúlason served as the head of FRISK Software International until its eventual acquisition by Cyren in 2012, after which he joined Cyren as the vice-president of Antivirus technologies.